CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## Summary

-To be a successful developer consultant requires not only technical skills, but a myriad of interpersonal/business skills, which are harder to master.
+To be a successful developer consultant requires not only technical skills, but a myriad of soft skills (interpesronal/business), which are harder to master.
 But as long as we're aware of them and continuously try to improve, then we're already doing better than how we were before.